juadiegaitan/GEN242-2016/mydoc/mydoc_Programming_in_R_01.md

 ## R Basics

-The previous [Rbasics](http://girke.bioinformatics.ucr.edu/GEN242/mydoc/mydoc_Rbasics_01.html) provides a general introduction to the usage of the R environment and its basic command syntax.
+The previous [Rbasics](http://girke.bioinformatics.ucr.edu/GEN242/mydoc/mydoc_Rbasics_01.html) tutorial provides a general introduction to the usage of the R environment and its basic command syntax.
-More details can be found R & BioConductor manual [here](http://manuals.bioinformatics.ucr.edu/home/R_BioCondManual).
+More details can be found in the R & BioConductor manual [here](http://manuals.bioinformatics.ucr.edu/home/R_BioCondManual).

 ## Code Editors for R